SergeichykAndrei/CAP-OData-Pet-project/README.md

 ## Enable Multitenancy
 - add MTX Sidecar application:
 `cds add multitenancy --for production`
+- add(bind) created mtx-sidecar container with your xsuaa service.
 - delete hdi-container service and db-deployer module if previously you used them in non-multitenant configuration.
 - you can delete from MTX Sidecar module next line:
 `SUBSCRIPTION_URL: ~{app-protocol}://\${tenant_subdomain}-~{app-uri}`